Boeing, other manufacturers strive to stop spread of coronavirus while staying at work

 The challenge, through all the uncertainty, is to continue production and to maintain the sector’s high-paying jobs while striving to keep everyone safe.

-Boeing’s Denney said shutting down production would be a last resort.
+Boeing’s Denney said shutting down production is an option.

 “If there comes a point where we don’t feel it’s safe, we’ll make that call,” she said.
 “Safety is our top priority.”